CSPScratchers/ScratchersMediaLiteracy/hacks/digital-famine/media-lit/submodule_1.md

 # Awareness: Media Purpose Training

 <div class="intro-text">
 Welcome to <strong>Media Literacy Planet</strong>!
-The alien invaders are hurling artifacts of news at you in an attempt to scramble human understanding.
-Your mission: <strong>sort each artifact by its purpose — Persuade, Inform, or Sell</strong>.
+The alien invaders are hurling pieces of news at you in an attempt to scramble human understanding.
+Your mission: <strong>sort each artifact by its purpose: Persuade, Inform, or Sell</strong>.
 Every correct choice strengthens your protective shield.
-Reach a score of <strong>7</strong> to unlock <strong>Shield Level 1</strong> and advance to the next challenge in defending media literacy across the galaxy.
+Reach a score of <strong>7</strong> to unlock <strong>Shield Level 1</strong> and advance to the next challenge in recovering from the digital famine.
 </div>

 <style>